Tool (band): Fear Inoculum (2012–2022)

-On August 2, the entirety of Tool's discography (with the exception of Salival) became available on digital streaming platforms.
+On August 2, 2019, Tool's discography (with the exception of Salival) became available on music streaming platforms.
 Tool was one of the last major holdouts to release their music digitally, as their record deal was signed before the rise in streaming and not revisited until before Fear Inoculum.
-The release of the discography online resulted in every release re-charting on several international charts and the band breaking several Billboard chart records.
-Fear Inoculum was officially launched on August 30 and became their third U.S. number one.
+The release resulted in every Tool release entering several international charts, breaking several Billboard chart records.
+Keenan later said he regretted not moving to streaming platforms sooner, as it reduced Tool's exposure to new audiences.

-On January 26, 2020 the band won the Best Metal Performance for their song "7empest" at the 62nd Grammy Awards Their other nomination, the song "Fear Inoculum" lost the Best Rock Song category to Gary Clark Jr.
+Fear Inoculum was launched on August 30 and became Tool's third U.S. number one.
+On January 26, 2020, the band won the Best Metal Performance for their song "7empest" at the 62nd Grammy Awards Their other nomination, "Fear Inoculum", lost the Best Rock Song category to Gary Clark Jr.

-In June 2020, the band announced that it will cancel its upcoming 2020 North American tour entirely, after initially postponing a handful of dates due to the COVID-19 pandemic.
+In June 2020, Tool canceled its upcoming North American tour after postponing a handful of dates due to the COVID-19 pandemic.
 The following August, Carey noted that the band had entered a hiatus, but that he still hoped they would reconvene in the future to record an EP, which the band would have more freedom in releasing due to no longer being signed to a record label.
 On October 27, 2020, an instrumental song titled "The Witness" was released featuring Jones, Chancellor, and Carey, and featuring production from Barresi, though the song was credited to Jones, not the band itself.

 "Opiate" was re-recorded and released as "Opiate²" or "Opiate Squared" on March 1, 2022.
 It is almost twice as long as the original and includes the same lyrics as the live version, plus the extended instrumental midsection.
 A music video directed by Dominic Hailstone was released on March 18, 2022, to commemorate the EP's 30th anniversary.

+Upcoming sixth studio album (2022–present)

-Carey mentioned in the same month that the band has been working on new material for their sixth studio album: "I'm sure it won't take us this long for the next one.
+In March 2022, Carey announced they were working on new material for their sixth studio album, noting that "..it won't take us this long for the next one.
 We even had some stuff left over from the last one that we'll develop.
 We have head starts on three or four new songs."
+In October 2023, Chancellor reiterated this, and noted he hoped the band would enter the studio to record in 2024 after finishing touring.
+In January 2024, Carey mentioned the new album has the possibility of having a shorter track lengths, noting that "we could just go back to doing an Undertow [type of] record.
+That's kind of appealing to me."
+In February 2025, Chancellor announced Tool would "dedicate the next three months" in the studio to "organizing [their] ideas" for new music.